Normal Puberty and Development

 This results in elevated LH and FSH, as well as elevated testosterone or estradiol.
-The child undergoes the normal sequence of puberty as described above.
-These children will have normal secondary sex characteristics, advanced bone age and increased sex steroids.
+The child undergoes the typical sequence of puberty, as described above.
+These children will have typical secondary sex characteristics, advanced bone age, and increased sex steroids.
 The following are causes for central precocious puberty:

 - Benign (or familial) precocious puberty